JoepvanDam/data-agent/test/full_results.md

 # Findings
 * During the test, I found that it is probably smart to use less tokens for the formatting question.
 The whole system input and initial question are not necessary to format the answer.
+This does seem to slow down the process, I assume because none of the input can be cached.
+It saves about 2k input tokens for formatting, BUT caching is removed.
+About 1k can be cached normally, which is half price.
+Say cost is 1$ for 1k normal tokens, then 1k cached tokens is 0.5$ Normally it goes: Question AND Format is ~2k input of which ~1k is cached = 1.50$ * 2 = 3.00$
+Now it goes: Question is ~2k input = 2.00$, Format is 200 input = 0.20$ = 2.20$
+So we do actually save 0.80$...

 # Questions
 1. What is the average value of the AP column?